BRDLF/Hyperskill_Kotlin_GitInternals/CHANGEBLOG.md

 # Hyperskill_Kotlin_GitInternals

+### Stage 7/7: Full tree

+It's done now.
+I know I usually go on these big long asides about how it was, but it was miserable.
+I kept things sloppy in order to save time and rush the work, but I think the sloppiness may have cost me time overall, it's hard to say.
+There's not very good error handling, file separators are interpreted by OS in most cases but hardcoded as `/` for the `commit-tree` command due to testing requirements.

+It's a big mess, but it's done!
+I've finished the project (and also now, the course.) \
+Now, onto other things, hopefully ones that feel more meaningful.

 ### Stage 6/7: Git Log

 This is gross.
 I mean, it works but feels like I built it with paperclips.
 That's ok.
 I'm almost done.